Nobody can dare touch any Indian Muslim, says Rajnath on apprehensions about CAA-NRC-NPR

 He also cited former prime minister Manmohan Singh's remarks made in Rajya Sabha in favour of granting citizenship to minorities from neighbouring countries.
 He said that citizenship law is being viewed from a Hindu-Muslim perspective, but Prime Minister Narendra Modi speaks of justice and humanity.

 "They are trying to defame our party as if we are discriminating on the basis of religion.
 Only the people can given a befitting response to them and you are doing it."
-Singh said the NDA had prepared the citizenship legislation in its first tenure, but it could not be enacted.
+The BJP leader said the NDA had prepared the citizenship legislation in its first tenure, but it could not be enacted.

 "We had promised to give citizenship to minorities facing religious persecution in Pakistan, Bangladesh and Afghanistan and PM Modi has fulfilled that commitment," he said.
 He said the BJP "never divides the people of the country for political gains" and wants to do politics by winning people's hearts and fulfilling all its promises.